Solo 401k Eligibility

 Self-employment can be part-time, and it can take place in tandem with full-time employment elsewhere.

 Persons who elect to participate in an employer’s 401k plan can do so while contributing to a Solo 401k.
-In this case, their salary deferral contribution limit to a Solo 401k and a regular 401k remains the same at $18,000.
+In this case, their salary deferral contribution limit to a Solo 401k and a regular 401k are subject to a single limit.

 Generating Revenue for Profit